 In summary, the major changes introduced included:

 - Transfers out of UK registered pension schemes being tested against a lifetime allowance (LTA) and any amounts transferred above this level being taxed at a rate of 25%.

 - Transfers below the LTA did not attract tax charges as long as the receiving overseas scheme was a QROPS.

 - Transfers to an overseas scheme which was not a QROPS would be treated as unauthorised payments and attract tax charges of 40%, or higher.

 Following that announcement, a very large number of Australian superannuation funds applied for and received QROPS status, with HMRC maintaining a list of qualifying funds on its website.
 Self Managed Superannuation Funds (SMSF) in Australia were also able to receive QROPS certification and this increased the transferee's range of choice considerably.
-Apart from registration, QROPS funds need to meet very specific reporting requirements to HMRC for a period of 10 years (originally 5 years, but extended in 2012) after the date of the last transfer from the UK.
+Apart from registration, QROPS funds need to meet very specific reporting requirements to HMRC for a period of 10 years (originally 5 years, but extended further in 2012) after the date of the last transfer from the UK.